se-edu/guides/tutorials/javaFxPart1.md

 JavaFX creates the `Application` instance by calling the no-argument constructor.
 If there is no other constructor in the class (such as the `Main` we created above), there is no need to provide such a constructor because Java automatically provides a no-argument constructor when there are no other constructors.

 But if you already have an existing constructor which takes arguments in that class (in which case Java will not provide a no-argument constructor automatically), you need to create an overloaded constructor with no arguments yourself.
-An example given below.
+An example given below:

 ```java{highlight-lines="11-14" heading="Main.java"}
 //...